- Download all subtitles from a channel or playlist

-Youtube seems to max out at about 4500 subtitles downloaded at once.
+It seems to stop after downloading around 4500 subtitles?
+This seems to be a youtube limitation.
 One trick is to download again in reverse order, so 9,000+ from a single channel is possible.
-I think with some changes to optimize youtube-dl I could have it “continue” pulling data in a much smarter way but I haven’t been bothered enough to try yet.
-(Its current date restriction options just don’t work for right for subtitles, it still checks every video in order)
+I think with some changes to optimize youtube-dl I could have it “continue” pulling data in a much smarter way but I haven’t been bothered enough to try yet. (youtube-dl’s current date restriction options just don’t work for right for subtitles, it still checks every video in order)

 OSX/Linux support?
 Cross-compiling is a problem due to using WebView2 for now, so I guess that’s out.
 On a side note, in theory this does support Windows-10 ARM based devices too but I don’t have one to test with.

 Privacy – On startup, Subfish visits www.rtsoft.com/subfish/checking_for_new_version.php?version=<version #> in its little web-browser thingie which will give a download link if a new version is out.
 That’s the only communication done with our servers.